swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Optimizing Tensor Operation

-We take the matrix multiplication in Figure~\ref{fig:dma} as an example to illustrate the process of the algorithm, where \textit{x}, \textit{y} and \textit{k} is \textit{numvar}, \textit{sizevar}, and \textit{compvar} respectively.
-We set the buffer size of \textit{y} to 64 and check our buffer size not exceeding the LDM capacity.
+We take the matrix multiplication in Figure~\ref{fig:dma} to illustrate the process of the algorithm, where \textit{x}, \textit{y} and \textit{k} is \textit{numiter}, \textit{sizeiter}, and \textit{compiter} respectively.
+We set the buffer size of \textit{y} to 64 and ensure our buffer size not exceeding the LDM capacity.
 Then, we set \textit{k} to 64 that leads to the LDM usage of 16.5KB.
-Since there is no \textit{numvar} satisfying the condition of \textit{UPDATE}, the algorithm enters the expanding part.
+Since there is no \textit{numiter} satisfying the condition of \textit{UPDATE}, the algorithm enters the expanding part.
 When \textit{y} is set to 128, the LDM usage increases to 32.75KB.
-Continuing to expand with \textit{k} set to 128, the buffer size reaches 65KB, which is larger than the LDM capacity.
-Therefore, \textit{x} = 1, \textit{y} = 128, and \textit{k} = 64 is chosen for the buffer size.
-The time complexity of Algorithm \ref{alg:ldm} is polynomial time.
+Continuing to expand \textit{k} to 128, the buffer size reaches 65KB, which is larger than the LDM capacity (64KB).
+Therefore, \textit{x} = 1, \textit{y} = 128, and \textit{k} = 64 are chosen as the buffer sizes.